JardinDantzler/DS_Final_Project_JDD/README.md

 ## Selecting a Model

 A range of nine regression modelling methods were evaluated on a random subset of 50,000 in order to provide a quick evaluation of model suitability.
 The data were train-test split in an 80:20 ratio to enable evaluation on unseen data and five fold cross-validation was employed on the training dataset to reduce overfitting.
 Parameters for each model were optimised via method specific grid searching.
-An overview of the tested models can be found on slide 6 of the [non-technical presentation] or specific details can be found in section 3 of notebook.
+An overview of the tested models can be found on slide 6 of the [non-technical presentation](https://github.com/rgdavies92/used-car-value/blob/main/Used_car_value_non_technical_presentation.pdf) or specific details can be found in section 3 of notebook [05_Modelling_version1](https://github.com/rgdavies92/used-car-value/blob/main/05_Modelling_version1.ipynb).
 For this summary, the range of R<sup>2</sup> scores and corresponding price residual distributions are presented for each of the tested models in figure 8 below.

 <br>
 <p align="center" width="100%">